 During digestion, the stomach uses gastric juices to reduce food consistency.
 When the subject has had too large a meal and has not chewed the food enough, an excess of acidity inflames the stomach walls and sometimes the oesophagus, causing a burn.

-“But when these symptoms are prolonged and become recurrent, it is best to consult a doctor.
-According to the specialist, if he diagnoses gastroesophageal reflux, he can then administer treatment to the patient and recommend lifestyle and dietary measures”.
+“But when these signs are prolonged and become regular, it is best to consult a doctor.
+According to the specialist, if he identifies gastroesophageal reflux, he can then manage treatment to the patient and recommend lifestyle and dietary measures”.

 What are the Complications of Heartburn?